Editors note: Much of this information was sourced from the nytimes.com

 On April 30, restrictions were eased, allowing retail businesses to offer curbside pickup.
 State parks, personal care services, retail stores, offices and houses of worship have reopened.
 Some climbing gyms have reopened with restrictions in place.

 New York began reopening May 15.
 On March 22, Governor Andrew Cuomo put into effect his “New York State on PAUSE” plan, which is similar to a safer-at-home order.
 Reopening the state will start in the north and work down, however there is no official timeline for this effort.
 New York City, one of the hardest hit cities in the world, will not be reopening in the near future, and there is no set date.
 Climbing gyms upstate may begin to open later in May, but gyms near the city are unlikely to open until into the summer.

 Governor Roy Cooper extended the state’s stay-at-home order from April 29 through May 22.
 Retails stores, restaurants, salons and some places of outdoor recreation have reopened.
 Climbing gyms in some counties may be reopening soon.

 As of May 1, nearly all businesses were allowed to reopen.
 The spread of the coronavirus through the state has been minimal and stands at a low-risk factor.
 The only climbing gyms in the state are either in universities or YMCAs, some of which are gradually opening, including a YMCA in Minot.

 Ohio will remain under stay-at-home orders until May 29.
 Construction and manufacturing companies resumed work on May 4 and retail stores on the 12.
-Campgrounds have reopened and gyms will be allowed to reopen soon.
-Some gyms have announced June 1 reopening dates.
+Campgrounds have reopened and gyms have also been allowed to reopen.

 Governor Mike Stitt began his plan to reopen the state last Friday, April 24, initially with small retail stores and hair salons.
 As of May 1, larger businesses such as climbing gyms have been allowed to reopen.
 State parks are also open.